ArunGovil/arungovil.me/posts/react-native-onboarding.md

 ];
 ```

-<br>For further customizations, Flatboard also provides a number or optional props which you can play with.
-Finally for complete documentation, contributions or issues, you can visit the source on my [github](www.google.com).
+For further customizations, Flatboard also provides a number or optional props which you can play with.
+Finally for complete documentation, contributions or issues, you can visit the source on my [github](https://github.com/ArunGovil/react-native-flatboard).